-With King Nebuchadnezzar now deceased and the empire of Babylon nearing its last days before defeat by King Cyrus of Medo-Persia, God presented Daniel with a new set of prophetic visions.
-These visions would complement the divine insights given to earlier prophets like Isaiah, Jeremiah, and Ezekiel, painting a picture of a time when the most powerful of world governments will be pushed aside by the Lord.
-They tell of a time when God will be ready to replace these human leaders with His own eternal Kingdom, led by a returning Jesus Christ.
-This will all happen at some point in our future, perhaps even in our own lifetime.
+With King Nebuchadnezzar now deceased, and the empire of Babylon nearing its final days before defeat by King Cyrus of Medo-Persia, God presented Daniel with a new set of prophetic visions.
+These visions would complement earlier prophecies given to him and to other prophets, including Isaiah, Jeremiah, and Ezekiel, and help paint a picture of God’s future plans for our planet.
+It will be a time when even the memory of all the powerful world governments of history will be brushed aside by the Lord.
+God will then replace these with His own eternal Kingdom, led by a returning and glorified Jesus Christ.
+This will all happen at some time in our future, perhaps even in our own lifetime.

-Daniel’s new visions included imagery that will be seen again in the Apostle John’s Book of Revelation, recorded six centuries later – images of great beasts coming up out of a sea.
-As an angel would explain to Daniel:
+Daniel’s new visions included imagery that would be seen again in the apostle John’s Book of Revelation, written six centuries afterwards.
+They include images of great beasts coming up out of a sea, which an angel would describe to Daniel.

 17 “These four huge beasts represent four kingdoms that will arise from the earth.
 18 But in the end, the holy people of the Most High will be given the kingdom, and they will rule forever and ever.”
 Daniel 7:17-18 (NLT)

-Daniel’s prophecy begins with an image of the first beast:
+Daniel’s latest prophecy began with an image of the first beast:

 2 Daniel said: “I was looking in my vision at night, and behold, the four winds of heaven were churning up the great sea.
 3 Four huge beasts came up from the sea, each different from the others.